Animal Behavior, Ecology, and Conservation (BS)

 ABEC 217 Connecting ABEC to the Wider World 3 Credits

-This course aims to introduce and explore the many ways that a degree in Animal Behavior, Ecology, and Conservation (including the four minor areas of Anthrozoology, Animal Behavior, Conservation, and Zoo Biology) is beneficial across a variety of professions.
+This course aims to introduce and explore the many ways that a degree in Animal Behavior, Ecology, and Conservation or Anthrozoology is beneficial across a variety of professions.
 Through readings, discussion and interviews with professionals at various stages of their careers, students will learn how to leverage their academic experience in pursuit of a successful professional career.

 Prerequisite: ABEC 101 or ABEC 102 (may be taken concurrently).